dxfrontier/cds-ts-repository/README.md

 `deleteMany(entries: Array<KeyValueType<T>>): Promise<boolean>`

-The method allows you to `multiple entries` from the database that match the specified keys.
+The method allows you to delete `multiple entries` from the database that match the specified keys.

 `Parameters`